 - Advangen USA In September 2023 Advangen US business was successfully restructured and moved to an ecommerce distribution partner specialising in servicing large ecommerce retailers such as Amazon, Dermstore and Macys whilst also offering evolis products in USA through a B2C channel.
 Total estimated cost savings over F23 of \$250K. - Advangen Japan On 31 July 2022 Anagenics successfully completed the sale of Advangen Japan.
-Under the agreed terms of sale, the Group received cash consideration of JPY 20.0M (\$211,877) on completion with an additional 10% of net profit (before tax) receivable in the first three years post completion (minimum payment of JPY 5.0M per annum).
-Also, as part of a deferred consideration entitlement, for financial years 2026 to 2037 inclusive Anagenics will be entitled to receive an additional 3.0% of Advangen Japan net revenue (or a minimum payment of JPY 5M per annum).
-Under this arrangement, Anagenics shareholders will continue to retain exposure to Advangen Japan's future performance across all of Japan's sales territories (including China).
+Under the agreed terms of sale, the Group received cash consideration of JPY 20.0M (\$211,877) on completion with an additional 10% of net profit (before tax) receivable in the first three years post completion (minimum payment of JPY 5.0M per of net | annum, will be annum, will be annum, future p.